irschad/tweet-trend/README.md

 # Trend application

 This application contains main and test folders.
-The Main contains the application code.
+The Main folder contains the application code.
-The test contains test cases.
 It also contains pom.xml which has all dependencies and artifact name and version